eVocaTiv/ZentorsUI/README.md

 ## ZentorsUI
 The front-end application for Zentors.
 Zentors is a Startup based out of Stanford University, California.
-I voluteered to work on this project as the UI designer & developer in addition to supervising the tech architecture of the full new website.
+I voluteered to work on this project as the UX designer & Web Developer in addition to supervising the tech architecture of the full new website.
 This is a documentized code of the front-end login based feature of the mockups I proposed based on my interactions with the founder - Rishabh Kothari.

 ## About Zentors
 Zentors is a mentoring program helping students connect with seniors for their higher education guidance around the world.